Prosus, Takeaway raise offers in final shots in Just Eat bidding war

-LONDON (Reuters) - The two companies vying to buy British online food delivery company Just Eat made increased final bids on Thursday, with Prosus NV offering 800 pence, or 5.5 billion pounds ($7.16 billion) in cash, and Takeaway.com raising its share offer to an initial valuation of 916 pence per share.
+LONDON/AMSTERDAM (Reuters) - The two companies vying to buy British online food delivery company Just Eat made increased final bids on Thursday, with Prosus NV offering 800 pence, or 5.5 billion pounds ($7.16 billion) in cash, and Takeaway.com raising its all-share offer.

+The Takeaway bid valued Just Eat shares at 916 pence each based on its closing price on Wednesday.
+But the prospect of a higher offer sent Takeaway shares falling more than 9 percent to 80.70 euros in Amsterdam on Thursday afternoon, narrowing the gap between the two bids to just over 40 pence.

-Internet giant Prosus and Takeaway have been battling since October to buy Just Eat, with Takeaway’s offer backed until now by Just Eat’s board.
+Takeaway and internet giant Prosus, which is also listed in Amsterdam, have been battling since October to buy Just Eat, with Takeaway’s offer backed until now by Just Eat’s board.

+Just Eat could not immediately comment on Thursday after the two new bids were announced within a matter of minutes of each other in a late afternoon flurry.

-Prosus CEO Bob van Dijk said the final offer, which was increased from previous offers of 710 and 740 pence “delivers outstanding and certain value to Just Eat shareholders” and he urged them to accept it.
+Prosus CEO Bob van Dijk said his company’s final offer, which was increased from previous offers of 710 and 740 pence “delivers outstanding and certain value to Just Eat shareholders” and he urged them to accept it.

-Minutes later Takeaway CEO Jitse Groen responded with a new all-share bid that would leave Takeaway shareholders with a 42.5% stake in the combined company, down from 48%.
+Shortly afterwards Takeaway CEO Jitse Groen responded with a new all-share bid that would leave Takeaway shareholders with a 42.5% stake in the combined company, down from 48%.

-That prospect sent Takeaway shares falling more than 8 percent to 81.7% on the Euronext exchange in Amsterdam, lowering the value of its offer.

-Just Eat shares rose 2.1 percent to 820 pence in volatile trading.
+Just Eat shares were trading up 1.5 percent at 809 pence after first falling then surging on the successive announcements.

 “This offer is a full offer, and on top of that we believe it provides Just Eat shareholders with tremendous upside,” Groen said in a statement.